Noise-Induced Hearing Loss, On/After January 2, 1990

 Further hearing loss

 Workers with an accepted claim for NIHL who return to noise exposure with the same accident employer are entitled to a NEL redetermination for the additional hearing loss.
-For more information see 18-05-09, Redeterminations and Recalculations.
+For more information see 18-05-09, NEL Redeterminations.
 When workers with an accepted NIHL claim return to occupational noise exposure with a new accident employer, a new claim file is established to determine entitlement for the additional hearing loss.

 Exceptions